 I am a retired public school band director.
-I am also a composer/arranger (ASCAP), working primarily--but by no means exclusively--in the area of instrumental music for use in schools and colleges, but recently concentrating more on church music.
+I am also a composer/arranger (ASCAP), formerly working primarily in the area of instrumental music for use in schools and colleges, but recently concentrating more on church music.
 Although I have been writing for most of my life, promoting my work was never a priority for me during my teaching years.
 But now, in retirement, I want to introduce my music and make it available on a wider basis.

 For some information about my training and background, here is the third-person vita that I use wherever a couple paragraphs about my resumé are needed.
 It goes on programs and most of my commercial publications:

 Richard E Brown, a native of New York State, has been active as a composer-arranger and music educator for many years.
 His training includes MM and DM degrees in composition from Florida State University, as well as a BA in music education from Central College, which named him a Distinguished Alumnus in 1983.
 His principal composition studies were with Carlisle Floyd, John Boda, and Charles Carter.
 He is a member of ASCAP, and is represented in the catalogs of several publishers.